ComposableFi/composable/frame/bribedao/Readme.md

 Once the user has requested the buy the votes, the funds will be deposited and once the request is fullfilled and the votes has been picked out and bought, BribeDAO issues an offical vote with the help of pallet-democracy.

 Logic:
-CreateBribeRequest > freeze/hold assets > match against votes > enact throw pallet-democracy > release funds to users
+CreateBribeRequest > freeze/hold assets > match against votes > enact throw pallet-democracy > release funds to users > delete bribe

+A user place a bid for votes on a referendum

 ## Selling Votes
 Any user can sell there votes on a certain proposal using the TakeBribeRequest function